LSSTScienceCollaborations/StackClub/Meetings.md

 # Stack Club Meetings

 Individual session links and recordings are given below, most recent meeting at the top.
-Note that for now, we will have a "regular" sessions every two weeks (where we will show / discuss notebooks), and "hack-only" sessions on off-weeks, where we hope to have a DM Project person present to answer questions and address concerns.
+Note that for now (starting Jan.
+2019), we will have a "regular" sessions every two weeks (where we will show / discuss notebooks), and "hack-only" sessions on off-weeks, where we hope to have a DM Project person present to answer questions and address concerns.
 Only the "regular" sessions are announbced below.

 | Session  | Date  | Topic  | Links  |
 |---|---|---|---|